We are here to answer all your questions!

 The ripe coconuts are harvested by local farmers that use long tools or sticks to reach them at the top of the trees.
-They are then cracked in the factory in Sri Lanka and the flesh is scraped out, and squeezed three times until only the dry coconut flesh remains.
-Finally, a little bit of water to the dry coconut to turn it into creamy delicious coconut milk.
+They are then cracked in the local factory after which the flesh is scraped out, and squeezed three times until only the dry coconut flesh remains.
+Finally, a little bit of water is added to the dry coconut to turn it into creamy delicious coconut milk.

 Our Almond Start is made from organic Sicilian Tuono almonds.
 These almonds have a more delicate flavour than the Spanish or Californian almonds that you tend to find in the shops.
 They are harvested in September, cracked and blanched in order to remove their skins and then ground very finely.
 By adding water, you make “almond milk” and that’s what we use to make our plant-based yoghurt alternative.

-Coco Start and Almond Start are fresh tasting, delicious alternatives to yoghurt.
-Like yoghurt, they are both fermented and we do this using four types of plant-based yoghurt cultures.
+Coco Start, Almond Start and Oat Start are fresh tasting, delicious alternatives to yoghurt.
+Like yoghurt, they are fermented and we do this using four types of plant-based yoghurt cultures.
 They all have the most beautiful Latin names that look like this:

-The first two convert the sugar in the coconut and almond milk into acids to ensure a nice, full texture.
+The first two convert the sugar in the coconu, almond and oat milk into acids to ensure a nice, full texture.
 The last two are probiotics which are the bacteria that many dieticians consider vital for maintaining healthy intestinal flora.

 The west coast of India is world-famous for its mangoes.
 Which is not surprising, given the unique combination of factors present there.
 Firstly, there is a lot of sun and rain – great for growing most things.
 Secondly, the volcanic soil is full of iron – again, great for most plants.
 And thirdly, the strong coastal winds carry a host of goodness with them.